kevinthegreat1/SkyblockMod-Fabric/README.md

 ### Fishing

 - Notifies you to reel in
-- (Only works if you are not near other players)
+- (Only works when nothing is in the water in the line through the player and the bobber*)
 - /sbm fishingHelper: show current state (on or off)
 - /sbm fishingHelper [true|false]: turn fishing helper on or off